A new sculpture of US President Donald Trump has been built in Slovenia - where his wife Melania is from.

 US artist Brad Downey paid a local chainsaw expert Ales Zupevc to carve the statue from a tree trunk.

-In an interview with news agency AFP, Brad said: "I can understand why people might think that this falls short as a description of her physical appearance," but insisted he found the result "absolutely beautiful".
+In an interview with news agency AFP, Brad said: "I can understand why people might think that this falls short as a description of her physical appearance," but the artist insisted he found the result "absolutely beautiful".

 It has been reported that the statue isn't meant to be taken completely seriously.